 GIS Maps for Disaster Management & Emergency Response

-When an emergency or disaster hits, getting the right information of the situation is crucial to saving lives, accessing the damage to infastructure and finding the right resources to respond to the emergency or disaster.
-Geographic Information Systems (GIS) and satellite imaging technology has played a key role in retrieving data needed to assist emergency personnel to respond to various disasters and emergencies including, natural disasters and hazards, crime, defense and infastructure.
+When an emergency or disaster hits, getting the right information about the situation is crucial to saving lives, accessing the damage to infrastructure and finding the right resources to respond to the emergency or disaster.
+Geographic Information Systems (GIS) and satellite imaging technology have played a key role in retrieving data needed to assist emergency personnel to respond to various disasters and emergencies including, natural disasters and hazards, crime, defense, and infastructure.